Transport-for-the-North/caf.space/docs/index.rst

 ------------
 caf.space can be installed from pip with the command:

-pip install caf.space
+``pip install caf.space``

-After that the easiest way to use caf.space is to launch the GUI.
-This can by done by importing caf.space then calling SpaceUI
+After that caf.space can be run using command line arguments.
+The easiest is to simply launch the UI

-import caf.space as space

-space.SpaceUI()

-This will launch the GUI in a new window.
+``python -m caf.space``

+Additional arguments can also be provided for running a caf.space translation from a config file instead

+``python -m caf.space --mode spatial --config path/to/config/file``

+Here the mode can be set to either 'spatial', 'weighted', or 'GUI', although to launch the GUI no mode need be provided.

 .. toctree::
    :maxdepth: 4